Black couple sues over social distancing fight at steakhouse

 The lawsuit says the couple was sitting in the restaurant’s bar area when a group of white people from a Louisiana tour bus entered and asked if they could sit close to them, despite social distancing restrictions.
 Arkansas allows bars and restaurants to open but with capacity limits and distancing rules.

 The lawsuit says the restaurant’s staff didn’t intervene as the customers harassed and intentionally stood near the couple when Jackson said he didn’t want them sitting nearby because of COVID-19.
-The lawsuit says some of the white customers intentionally coughed on Hooks and that one punched her in the face during the fight that ensued, giving her a black eye.
+The lawsuit says some of the white customers intentionally coughed on Hooks and that one punched her in the face during the ensuing fight, giving her a black eye.

 “What that manager was making my clients do was choose between aggression and possible violence on the one hand, and their own personal health and safety on the other,” Mike Laux, an attorney for the couple, said.